 A form of Body Horror

-common in alien-invasion plots.
-Aliens, rather than invading in their own form, insert themselves into (usually) unwilling humans, whereupon they completely take over the host's body, suppress their will, and generally make them not themselves
+plots.
+Aliens, rather than invading in their own form, insert themselves into (usually unwilling or unaware) humans, whereupon they completely take over the host's body, suppress their will, and generally make them not themselves

 .
 They generally do this because their natural form is some kind of grub or other not-very-formidable state.